 Your RANZCP User ID is your PIF ID number.
 If you continue to have problems, please contact firstname.lastname@example.org.

-The Royal Australian and New Zealand College of Psychiatrists has received Australian Government funding under the Specialist Training Program.
+The Royal Australian and New Zealand College of Psychiatrists has received Australian Government funding under the Psychiatry Workforce Program to deliver this project.